fonttools/fontbakery/docs/source/maintainer/maintainer-notes.md

 # If something changed, commit it:
 git commit -m "Updating cache of vendor IDs list from Microsoft's website"

+# Check for updates on the Google Fonts Axis Registry textproto files at https://github.com/google/fonts/tree/master/axisregistry
+# Newest files must be copied and committed at Lib/fontbakery/data/*.textproto

 # update the docs so that https://font-bakery.readthedocs.io/
 # displays the correct version number
 vim docs/source/conf.py